 Here are the basics of buying your first flights of fancy

-Some hobbyists buy them just as they would an RC car, for the thrill of being able to control something mechanical.
-They are also being increasingly used by amateur and professional photographers to get that perfect aerial shot.
+Some hobbyists buy them just as they would an RC car: for the thrill of being able to control something mechanical.
+They are also being increasingly used by amateur and professional photographers to get perfect aerial shots.

-There are a lot of different models out there from beginner and advanced to pro.
-They are not all equal, he adds.
+There are a lot of different models out there and they are not all equal.
 “They mostly differ on the technical specs.
 They all fly the same way, but internally are all different.”

 Price matters, too.
-He says that while beginners can spring for cheaper pieces, a good quality one would still set you back by P25,000 to P30,000.
+He says that while beginners can get one for cheaper prices, a good quality one would set you back by P25,000 to P30,000.
 If that isn’t enough to make your jaw drop, professional ones cost around P70,000 to P100,000.
 That’s not the end of it, too.
 At the very least you’ll want to buy a couple of extra batteries, some spare propellers and prop guards, and maybe a quick charger so you won’t have to wait for hours before another flight.
 A reliable supplier for all these would be Henry’s Professional, Dee says.
 “They carry most kinds of drones at a good price point.
-You can also buy them on online stores and on Facebook.”
+You can also buy them online and on Facebook.”

-While there are much cheaper versions that are on the shelves, he says that for safety issues and more hours of enjoyment, investing in a pricier set (purchases should include the drone, charger, and controller once you buy it), is the way to go.
+While there are much cheaper versions on the shelves, he says that for safety issues and more hours of enjoyment, investing in a pricier set (purchases should include the drone, charger, and controller once you buy it), is the way to go.
 “I think they do perform better than the cheaper ones.
 The more expensive ones have better resolutions for both photo and video.
 They also have extra sensors that let your drones avoid collisions.”
 Some are more stable than others, he advises, as some of the drones even fly away from the operator.
-Toy store varieties also have short battery lives, which can be a big downer (yes, we went there) especially if you are using them for photography purposes.
+Toy store varieties also have short battery lives, which can be a big downer, especially if you use them for photography purposes.